pg-format/specification/README.md

 ##### Edge identifiers

-Optional edge identifiers can be preceded an edge, directly followed by a colon and whitespace.
+Optional edge identifiers can be preceded an edge, directly followed by a colon and [whitespace].
 The following examples extends the previous example with individual identifiers for each edge:

 ~~~pg